intel/ai-reference-models/docs/general/MAX_DEVCATALOG.md

 | [Stable Diffusion](https://arxiv.org/abs/2112.10752) | PyTorch | [Inference](../../models_v2/pytorch/stable_diffusion/inference/gpu/CONTAINER_MAX.md) | FP16 |

 **Note**:
-* DLRM(PyTorch) training and inference, BERT-Large(TensorFlow) inference and ResNet50v1.5(TensorFlow)    inference workloads are supported on older Intel® Extension for TensorFlow* v2.13 and Intel® Extension for PyTorch* 2.0.110+xpu versions.
+* DLRM(PyTorch) inference, BERT-Large(TensorFlow) inference and ResNet50v1.5(TensorFlow) inference workloads are supported on older Intel® Extension for TensorFlow* v2.13 and Intel® Extension for PyTorch* 2.0.110+xpu versions.
 * The other models in the list are validated on Intel® Extension for TensorFlow* v2.14 and Intel® Extension for PyTorch* 2.1.10+xpu versions.